-Meg is an active member of SCBWI (the Society for Children’s Writers and Illustrators) and two critique groups.
+Meg is the Western Massachusetts PAL (published and listed) coordinator of SCBWI‘s (the Society for Children’s Writers and Illustrators) New England chapter and two critique groups.
 She enjoys singing, knitting, and swimming, and lives in a partially empty nest in western Massachusetts.

 - Sky Gazing: a guide to the Moon, Sun, planets, stars, eclipses, constellations

 - Sky Gazing is a guide to observing the sky from wherever you are, day or night—no telescope required.
 Kids aged 9–14 will learn how to find objects in the sky and delve into the science behind what they see, whether they live in a dark rural setting or under the bright lights of the city.
 Star charts will guide them in spotting constellations throughout the seasons and in both hemispheres while they learn about constellation myths from cultures around the world.
 Each chapter has guides to special events and binocular observing.
 Activities engage kids and their grown-ups in hands-on science.

 - Magazine publications are too numerous to list here.
 See my List of Publications elsewhere on the site.

 Facebook: Meg Thacher children’s author (megtwrites)